-euHeart will use multi-scale models linking molecular, sub-cellular and cellular functions to whole organ performance, via physiological function.
-This will improve CVD outcomes by providing a consistent, biophysically-based framework for the integration of the fragmented and inhomogeneous data currently available.
-In addition, these models help to understand the complex and multi-factorial disease mechanisms which play a key role in the pathology of disease.
+euHeart develops and uses multi-scale models linking molecular, sub-cellular and cellular functions to whole organ performance, via physiological function.
+These models provide a consistent, biophysicallybased framework for the integration of the fragmented and inhomogeneous data currently available, which can be efficiently used to improve the outcome of CVD treatments.
+In addition, these models help understand the complex and multi-factorial disease mechanisms which play a key role in the pathology of disease.